ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/plando_en.md

       - Turtle Rock - Big Chest
       - Palace of Darkness - Big Chest
     world: false
+  - items: # 3
+      Red Pendant: 1
+      Green Pendant: 1
+      Blue Pendant: 1
+    locations:
+      - Desert Palace - Prize
+      - Eastern Palace - Prize
+      - Tower of Hera - Prize
+    from_pool: true
 ```

-The first example has a 50% chance to occur, which if it does places either the Lamp or Fire Rod in one's own
+1. has a 50% chance to occur, which if it does places either the Lamp or Fire Rod in one's own
 Link's House and removes the picked item from the item pool.

-The second example always triggers and places the Swords and Bows into one's own Big Chests
+2. Always triggers and places the Swords and Bows into one's own Big Chests
+3. Locks Pendants to The Light World and therefore Crystals to dark world

 ### Texts
 - This module is disabled by default.